 Differences between the two disciplines of art and craft extend also to the process required to produce the finished object.
 The British philosopher R.G.
 Collingwood, who set out a list of criteria that distinguish art from craft, focused on the distinction between the two disciplines in their 'planning and execution'.
 With a craft, Collingwood argued, the 'result to be obtained is preconceived or thought out before being arrived at.'
 The craftsman, Collingwood says, 'knows what he wants to make before he makes it'.
 This foreknowledge, according to Collingwood, must not be vague but precise.
 In fact, such planning is considered to be 'indispensable' to craft.
 In this respect, craft is essentially different from art.
-Art is placed by Collingwood at the other end of the creative continuum, the creation of art being described as a process that the end product of creation will be, when he is actually in the process of creating.
+Art is placed by Collingwood at the other end of the creative continuum, the creation of art being described as a process that evolves non-deterministically.
+The artist is, therefore, just as unaware as anyone else as to what the end product of creation will be, when he is actually in the process of creating.
 Contrast this with the craftsman who already knows what the end product will look like before he or she has even begun to create it.